Polyfolds: A First and Second Look: Strong bundles and Fredholm sections

 Note that conditions (i) and (ii) imply equality of the zero sets $\bar f^{-1}(0)=f^{-1}(0)$, since the vector $0$ lies in every fiber $\cR_{r(p)}$.
 Condition (iii) ensures that the Fredholm index of any two fillers is the same.
 In particular, if $f(p)=0$, then the linearization $\rD_p f:\rT_{p}\cO \to \cR_p$ has the same kernel as $\rD_p\bar{f}: \rT_{p}\cU\to \F$, and the cokernels of both maps are identified by the inclusion $\cR_p \subset \F$.

-\begin{definition} An sc$^\infty$ section $s:\cX\to\cY$ of an M-polyfold bundle is a {\bf sc-Fredholm section} if $s$ is regularizing in the sense of Definition~\ref{def:sc+} and for each $x\in\cX_\infty$ there is a local sc-trivialization $\Phi:p^{-1}(U)\to \cR$ in the sense of Definition~\ref{def:Bundle} over a neighbourhood $U\subset\cX$ of $x$ with $\Phi(x,0)=0$, such that $\Phi_*s$ has a Fredholm filling in the sense of Definition~\ref{def:filling}. \end{definition}
+\begin{definition} An sc$^\infty$ section $s:\cX\to\cY$ of an M-polyfold bundle is an {\bf sc-Fredholm section} if $s$ is regularizing in the sense of Definition~\ref{def:sc+} and for each $x\in\cX_\infty$ there is a local sc-trivialization $\Phi:{\rm pr}^{-1}(U)\to \cR$ in the sense of Definition~\ref{def:Bundle} over a neighborhood $U\subset\cX$ of $x$ with $\Phi(x,0)=0$, such that $\Phi_*s$ has a Fredholm filling in the sense of Definition~\ref{def:filling}. \end{definition}

+Now the \emph{Fredholm index} of an sc-Fredholm section $s:\cX\to\cY$ at a point $p\in s^{-1}(0)$ can be defined as the Fredholm index of its linearization $\rD_p s:\rT_p\cX \to \cY_p$.
+This linearization is in any local trivialization given by the linearization of the fiber part $\rD_p f$, and has the same Fredholm index as the linearization $\rD_p\bar{f}$ of any filler $\bar{f}$.
+In fact, [\cite{HWZnew}, Prop.
+6.2] shows that this index is constant on path-connected components of $\cX$.

 \begin{example}\rm In applications to splicings obtained from pregluing constructions as in Example~\ref{ex:pregluing_retraction}, a canonical candidate for a Fredholm filling is given by applying the linearized operator on the image of the antigluing, while the nonlinear operator (the gradient flow or Cauchy-Riemann operator) acts only on the image of the gluing.
 In the case of Morse theory, this is being worked out in \cite{AW}.
 For an analogous simplified case of Hamiltonian Floer theory see \cite{w:fred}. \end{example}